whitzhu/local_calendar_cache/README.md

 ## Running the Project
 1. Install node.js and npm
 2. CD into directory and run 'npm install'
+3. Download Google Calendar Credientials 'client_secret.json'
+4. Run 'redis-server'
-3. Run 'npm run start'
+5. Run 'npm run start'
-4. Go to browser and navigate to http://localhost:3007/ for Hello World
+6. Go to browser and navigate to http://localhost:3007/ for Hello World
+7. Go to browser and navigate to http://localhost:3007/calendar-events for Recent Calendar Events